 Native American town sites and cornfields were the most convenient areas to grow tobacco.
 The land was fertile and flat, and the trees had already been cleared - so the tobacco could grow in plenty of sunlight.
 On the other hand, the Native Americans could also trigger a fight.
 Killing English cattle was easier than hunting deer.
 Some of the English probably blamed every lost cow on the Native Americans, while some of the Native Americans probably blamed every hungry day on the English.

 While most of the early colonists died from disease, more kept coming from across the Atlantic Ocean.
-In 1609, most of the ships in Lord de la Warr's Third Supply arrived at Jamestown with 200-300 new colonists - but without Sir Thomas Gates, because the new governor had sailed on the Sea Venture.
-As the result of a hurricane, it was separated from the convoy and wrecked on Bermuda).
+In 1609, most of the ships in the Third Supply arrived at Jamestown with 200-300 new colonists - but without Sir Thomas Gates, because the new governor had sailed on the Sea Venture.
+As the result of a hurricane, it was separated from the convoy and wrecked on Bermuda.

 In every war the other side can claim "he started it."
 The first Anglo-Powhatan war, starting in 1609, is no exception.
 Powhatan sought to achieve domination by starving the colony, once it became clear to him that Smith's strategy to shift the population out of Jamestown was incompatible with Powhatan's strategy of restricting settlement.

-In 1609, after John Smith was incapacitated by by gunpowder bag catching fire and burning his thigh, he sailed back to England.
-John Ratcliffe assumed the presidency, and led an expedition to Powhatan's new capital at Orapakes.
-It ended in disaster for the English.
-Powhatan maneuvered Ratcliffe so the English were vulnerable on land, then killed 34 of the 50 in the party.
+After John Smith was incapacitated by a gunpowder bag catching fire and burning his thigh, he sailed back to England.
+John Ratcliffe assumed the presidency, and led an expedition to Powhatan's new capital at Orapakes that ended in disaster for the English.
+Powhatan maneuvered Ratcliffe so the English were scattered and vulnerable on land, then killed 34 of the 50 in the party.
 Ratcliffe himself was captured and tortured to death, and the ship returned to Jamestown without food.

 The arrival of Sir Thomas Gates from Bermuda in May, 1610 led to a major decision.
 In early June, 1610, the English abandoned Jamestown and started to sail home.
 After three years, Powhatan had won the first round, but it was a short-lived victory.
 Before the retreating English ships reached the Atlantic Ocean, they met Lord de la Warre leading a relief mission from England, and returned to Jamestown within two days under new leadership with new resources.

 The Chickahominy reconsidered their semi-independent status with Powhatan after the English arrived.
-The Chickahominy saw the English displace the Paspaheghs from their territory, and chose to become allies with the English in 1613.
-As described by John Smith:3
+The Chickahominy saw the English displace the Paspahegh from their territory, and chose to become allies with the English in 1613.
+As described by John Smith:6

 The edges of Powhatan's authority had been mapped by John Smith as he explored the Potomac River in 1608, and the Europeans understood the limits of Powhatan's power.
 Throughout the first Anglo-Powhatan War, the English evaded Powhatan's constraints and traded for corn with tribes willing to risk the displeasure of their paramount chief.